ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 - js-ipfs

 ---
-# A Guide to IPFS Connectivity in Web Browsers

-We see a lot of questions about how to get started with using js-ipfs in the browser.
-I'm going to demonstrate a minimal chat example in js-ipfs entirely in the browser.
+We see a lot of questions about how to get started with using `js-ipfs` in the browser.
+I'm going to demonstrate a minimal chat example in `js-ipfs` entirely in the browser.
 It uses WebRTC to achieve browser-to-browser connectivity where possible, and a circuit relay to connect browser nodes where not.
-Message passing is done with [libp2p](https://docs.libp2p.io)'s [pubsub](https://docs.libp2p.io/concepts/publish-subscribe/).
+Message passing is done with libp2p's pubsub.

 ### Getting the Code